fuzzylogicxx/fuzzylogic/posts/design-systems-should-avoid-god-components-and-swiss-army-knives.md

 ## Button

-I’ve talked before about [the “Everything is a button” mindset and how its harmful](https://fuzzylogic.me/posts/buttons-versus-links-differences-and-tips/).
+I’ve talked before about [the “Everything is a button” mindset and how it’s harmful](https://fuzzylogic.me/posts/buttons-versus-links-differences-and-tips/).
+Buttons and links are fundamentally different HTML elements, and bundling them together has a number of ill effects that I see on a regular basis.

 ## References